kammoji/btctick/README.md

 ./btctick.sh
 </pre>

-will also do in BASH shell.
+will work in a BASH shell.

 #Update to latest version: